Home » Marriage » Sex In Marriage

 One reason couples can become less satisfied sexually over time is the tendency to reach premature sexual satisfaction.

 Premature sexual satisfaction occurs when you have sex with a partner before they are ready.
-Your partner’s readiness often depends on their comfort level, desire, or emotional availability.
+Your partner’s readiness depends on their comfort level, desire, or emotional availability.
 In most cases, you are not respecting the other person’s feelings.

 Solutions to Sex Problems in Marriage